+RELATED: For more inspiration, I have another set of free printable pumpkin carving stencils for easy pumpkin carving.
+You’ll find great DIY pumpkin stencils for a spider, a skull, a haunted house, a black cat, and loads of traditional jack o lantern faces.
 These easy pumpkin carving ideas will help you create some amazing pumpkins.
-I also have more pumpkin carving stencils to help you make perfect jack o lanterns for your front porch.
+I also have jack o lantern faces stencils to help you make perfect jack o lanterns for your front porch.
 From easy pumpkin faces to elaborate designs, our pumpkin templates make the process enjoyable and stress-free.

 Easy Pumpkin Carving Ideas